 That is why some trust badges like this will make the change.

 However, remember, credibility can’t be built upon some icons only.
-You need to put more work to gain trust from your customers, and this is only a small step.
+You need to put more work to gain the trust of your customers, and this is only a small step.